How to Plan Your First 10 Podcast Episodes: A Beginner’s Guide

 1. Why Your First 10 Episodes Matter

-Your first 10 episodes aren’t just about filling time—they’re about building trust with your audience and setting the tone for what they can expect from your podcast.
+Your first 10 episodes aren't just about filling time — they're about building trust with your audience and setting the tone for everything that follows.
+This initial batch gives you a chance to explore your podcast's message, test different formats, and work out any kinks in your workflow before your audience grows.

-2. Identify Your Core Message
+2. Start with Your Core Message

 • What is the core message of my podcast?